GaetanoMondelli/pled/index.md

     ---

-    No matter whether public or private, Blockchains are a form of DLTs that match specific requirements and constraints.
-In many use-cases, you don't need the complexity of blockchains to tackle trust-related problems, and sometimes you should avoid it, especially when you want to guarantee the custom combination of:
+    Whether public or private, Blockchains are a form of DLTs that match specific requirements and constraints.
+In many use-cases, you don't need the complexity of blockchains to tackle trust and recordation related problems.
+Sometimes you should avoid it, especially when you want to guarantee the right combination of the following:

     - privacy
     - scalability
     - availability